Turn your barre chords into pentatonic scale shapes

 The Blues scale is usually the second scale you learn after the Minor Pentatonic as all you do is add one note to it.

 As adding notes like this can be done to create all minor scales, doing it to create the Blues scale is a great introduction to the concept.

 Visit the Blues scale page to have a look at all the video lessons.

 Conspirian is a unique scale to Spy Tunes, it holds no modal notes and can, therefore, be used no matter what minor chord you play over.

 You’ll learn more about this scale and why it will always work when you take the intermediate course.

 To see the video lessons already now, go to the Conspirian.

-As all pentatonic shapes can be traced back to a chord shape, they’re easy to understand, visualise and remember.
+As all pentatonic shapes can be traced back to a chord shape, they’re easy to understand, visualize and remember.

 Go to the Major Pentatonic page and find all shapes, complete with individual video lessons.